 Invest in a cross-shoulder bag, especially an anti-theft bag.
 It’ll be useful for those days when you feel like wandering around the medinas with your hands-free to sample all the interesting things you’re sure to come across.

-Once you have your packing list sorted, you’ll be set for your trip to Morocco.
-Remember that it’s important to strike a balance between what you love to wear and what is appropriate for Moroccan society.
+Once you have your packing list sorted, you are ready for your trip to Morocco.
+Remember that it is important to find a balance between what you like to wear and what suits Moroccan society.